osmmf/Eventify/README.md

 ---

-Thank you for using Eventify!
+Thank you for using OneClickEvent !
 Simplify, Plan, Celebrate.